How to Skim Coat a Wall for Beginners

 • Remove any loose paint, wallpaper, or debris from the wall.

-• Fill in large holes or cracks with a suitable filler and let it dry completely.
+• Fill in large holes or cracks with a suitable filler and allow it to dry completely.

-• Sand the surface lightly to ensure it’s smooth and ready for the joint compound.
+• Lightly sand the surface to ensure it’s smooth and ready for the joint compound.

 2. Gather Your Materials: